MonashBI/arcana-legacy/README.rst

 package, and can either be run locally or submitted to high HPC facilities using NiPype’s execution plugins.
-For a requested analysis output, Arcana determines the required processing steps by querying the archive to check for missing intermediate outputs before constructing the workflow graph.
+For a requested analysis output, Arcana determines the required processing steps by querying the repository to check for missing intermediate outputs before constructing the workflow graph.
 When running in an environment with `the modules package <http://modules.sourceforge.net>`_ installed, Arcana manages the loading and unloading of software modules per